Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 2.0.0 =
+* Switched SSL pages to the postmeta, which is more robust
+* Migration procedure

 = 1.1.4 =
 * Tweak: moved enabling and disabling of https to the posts/pages overview page, bulk edit mode
 * Fix: missing function contains_hsts caused compatibility issue with pro plugin